wescale/k8s-advanced-training/Day-1/Authent & Authorisation/exercice 1/README.md

 kubectl get secret <name token> -n wsc-kubernetes-training-sa -o yaml
  ```

-There are several key/value pairs under the data key of this Secret:
+There are several key/value pairs under the data key of this Secret.
+The key that interests us is token:

 - ca.crt is the Base64 encoding of the cluster certificate.
 - namespace is the Base64 encoding of the current namespace.
 - token is the Base64 encoding of the JWT used to authenticate against the API server.

-Let’s focus on the token and try to decode it: use command line base64 and jwt.io.
+Let’s focus on the token and try to decode it: use command line base64(or https://www.base64decode.org/) and jwt.io.
 Look on the payload:

 ```sh